So what is the Likert question format?

 Why don't we use different scales and formats?

 Culture Amp does support a variety of scale types, such as quality and satisfaction scales, as well as other question formats.
 However, we recommend keeping to a single scale where possible - it creates less cognitive load for respondents.
 In either case, we stick to a 5-point scale.
-There is much academic literature that debates using various point scales (here's a great summary).
-Our general principle, however, is to (1) keep consistent and (2) make it easy to read and quick to answer.
-A survey with more detailed scales may add some fine element of nuance to your survey, but we err on getting broader participation and being quick to complete.
-For that, the 5-point scale is ideal.
+There is much academic literature that debates using various point scales (for the really geeky, check out this Quora form reviewing relevant research).
+We have selected the 5-point scale because it provides the best balance between making it easy for people to respond and providing good reliability and validity.
+Our general principle is to (1) keep consistent and (2) make it easy to read and quick to answer.
 In that spirit, keep your surveys simple with straightforward to-the-point questions.
-We see it being much more productive to survey often than survey in inordinate levels of detail.